 The Beat totally appreciates its readers and subscribers!

-All articles and photos indicated by a byline are copyrighted to the author or photographer.
+All articles and photos with a byline or photo credit are copyrighted to the author or photographer.
 You may not use any information found within the articles without asking permission AND giving attribution to the source.
 Photos can be requested and may incur a nominal fee for use personally or commercially.

 Here for YOU: Consider the Beat your DAILY newspaper for up-to-date information about Grant County.
 It's at your fingertips!
 One Click to Local News.

 Feel free to notify email@example.com if you notice any technical problems on the site.
 Your convenience is my desire for the Beat.

 Disclaimer: If you find errors in articles not written by the Beat team but sent to us from other content providers, please contact the writer, not the Beat.
 For example, obituaries are always provided by the funeral home or a family member.

 We can fix errors, but please give details on where the error is so we can find it.
 News releases from government and non-profit entities are posted generally without change, except for legal notices, which incur a small charge.

 Thanks for your support for and your readership of Grant County's online news source—www.grantcountybeat.com